Grady County Rural Water District #3

 Monthly meetings are the second Monday of every month at 7pm.

 December 27: Notice of monthly meetings filed and stamped by County Clerk.
-Filed copy posted on the door of the Coommunity Building.
+Filed copy posted on the door of the Community Building.

 April 30: Submit annual financial audit to State Auditor & Inspector.